MatthewJDavis/matthewjdavis.github.io/_posts/2019-10-14-packer-images-azure.md

 ## Azure Shared image repo

-As mentioned earlier, a good way to segregate Packer builds is to do them in their own Azure subscription and then us an Azure share image repostitory to share the built images with certain subscritpions.
+As mentioned earlier, a good way to segregate Packer builds is to do them in their own Azure subscription and then us an Azure share image repository to share the built images with certain subscriptions and even different tenants.

 First, create an Azure image repository, this can be done via the portal, Azure CLI or PowerShell (example below)